 PRESIDENT: Ronald Marchesani is the Senior Vice President of Alvotech company in Reykjavik, Iceland.
 Previously he served as SVP at Samsung Biologics in South Korea.
 He has over 40 years of experience working in the biopharmaceutical industry, biologics and vaccine industries and holds a BS degree in Chemistry and Biology from University of Miami.

 EXECUTIVE DIRECTOR: Dr. Uranchimeg Tsultem, art historian and curator.
 She has recently served as Co-Chair of Mongolia Initiative at Institute of East Asian Studies and as Lecturer in Art History Department of UC Berkeley.
-She has taken a tenure-track professorhip and will serve as Edgar and Dorothy Fehnel Chair of International Studies, Herron School of Art and Design at Indiana University-Indianapolis from Fall 2019.
+She will serve as Edgar and Dorothy Fehnel Chair of International Studies, Herron School of Art and Design and a tenure-track professor at Indiana University-Indianapolis from Fall 2019.
+In 2018-2019, she is Assistant Professor at University of Iceland.
 She has published on Mongolian Buddhist and contemporary art and has curated Mongolian contemporary art exhibitions internationally since 1997.
 Her recent exhibitions include HanArt Gallery in Hong Kong in 2011, Ulaanbaatar Pavilion at Shanghai Biennale in 2012, and Venice Biennale in 2015.

 BUSINESS DIRECTOR: Whitney Hischier is a Faculty Director and a Lecturer at the Center for Executive Education in HAAS School of Business at University of California, Berkeley.
 She conducted several sessions of the Executive Education Program in Mongolia in cooperation the second largest business enterprise, Newcom Group, the owner of the largest mobile phone provider, Mobicom, and Eznis Airlines.